-The Deputy Designated Safeguarding Lead/s is John Henson, deputy head
+The Deputy Designated Safeguarding Lead/s are: John Henson & Chris Ashley

 We will endeavour to have a trained DSL (or deputy) available on site.
-Where this is not possible, a trained DSL (or deputy) will be available to be contacted via phone or email
+Where this is not possible, a trained DSL (or deputy) will be available to be contacted via phone.

-Where a trained DSL (or deputy/DP) is not on site, in addition to the above, a senior leader will assume responsibility for co-ordinating safeguarding on site.
+Where a trained DSL (or deputy) is not on site, in addition to the above, a senior leader will assume responsibility for co-ordinating safeguarding on site.

 It is important that all Ely St John's staff and volunteers have access to a trained DSL (or deputy).
-On each day, the staff on site will be made aware of who that person is and how to contact them.
-The DSL(or deputy) will be in mobile contact with staff whether on or off site during working hours.
+All staff on site will be made aware of who that person is and how to contact them.

-The DSL/DPs will continue to engage with Social Workers, and attend all multi-agency meetings, which are being held remotely.
+The DSL will continue to engage with Social Workers, and attend all multi-agency meetings, which are being held remotely.